 Note: This example is based on a real scenario adapted to apply to precision home visiting.

-- Participatory approaches incorporate diverse stakeholder perspectives to make precision home visiting research more relevant, efficient, and effective.
+- Participatory approaches incorporate diverse perspectives from people across key interest groups to make precision home visiting research more relevant, efficient, and effective.

-- There are many participatory approaches; all share a commitment to allowing research to be driven by the needs of individuals affected by an issue and engaging key stakeholder groups in research activities.
+- There are many participatory approaches; all share a commitment to allowing research to be driven by the needs of individuals affected by an issue and engaging key interest groups in research activities

-- To maximize the benefits of a participatory approach, precision home visiting researchers should engage key stakeholders in the development, implementation, and interpretation and application phases of a project.
+- To maximize the benefits of a participatory approach, precision home visiting researchers should engage people from key interest groups in the development, implementation, and interpretation and application phases of a project.

 - Participatory approaches do not limit research teams to specific methods or designs, or compromise project rigor.

-- Although many home visiting stakeholder groups exist, precision home visiting research teams must determine which stakeholders are most important for meeting a project’s stated goals and provide opportunities to participate.
+- Although many key interest groups exist in home visiting, precision home visiting research teams must determine which partners are most important for meeting a project’s stated goals and provide opportunities to participate.